ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 And morning brought the sun.

-But have a care, ye young and fair,
+But have a care, ye young and fair-
-Be sure ye pledge with truth,
+Be sure ye pledge with truth-
 Be certain that your love will wear

 Beyond the days of youth.

-10,00
+10.00

 For, if we give not heart to heart,
 As well as hand to hand